Canadian Centre for Architecture

 The Canadian Centre for Architecture (CCA; Centre Canadien d'Architecture) is a museum of architecture and research centre in Montreal, Quebec, Canada.
 It is located at 1920, rue Baile (1920, Baile Street), between rue Fort (Fort Street) and rue Saint-Marc (Saint-Marc Street) in what was once part of the Golden Square Mile.
 Today, it is considered to be located in the Shaughnessy Village neighbourhood of the borough of Ville-Marie.

-Phyllis Lambert is the founding director emeritus, Bruce Kuwabara is chair of the board of trustees, Giovanna Borasi is the director.
-It was designed and built by Peter Rose.
+Phyllis Lambert is the founding director emerita, Bruce Kuwabara is chair of the board of trustees, Giovanna Borasi is the director.

 The CCA contains a large library and archives, and is host to various exhibits throughout the year.
 It is also home to a study centre open to the general public.
 The CCA provides educational programs and cultural activities.

-The CCA also has an architectural garden located on the southern side of René Lévesque Boulevard.
+The CCA was designed and built by Peter Rose.
+It has an architectural garden located on the southern side of René Lévesque Boulevard.
 The sculpture garden was designed by architect Melvin Charney.